nephia/Nephia-Setup-Plugin-Assets-JQuery/README.md

 # NAME

-Voson::Setup::Plugin::Assets::JQuery -  Download and deploy jQuery into your webapp
+Nephia::Setup::Plugin::Assets::JQuery -  Download and deploy jQuery into your webapp

 # SYNOPSIS

-    $ voson-setup YourApp --plugins Assets::JQuery
+    $ nephia-setup YourApp --plugins Assets::JQuery

 # DESCRIPTION

-Voson::Setup::Plugin::Assets::JQuery is downloader for Voson::Setup that is downloads jQuery.
+Nephia::Setup::Plugin::Assets::JQuery is downloader for Nephia::Setup that is downloads jQuery.

 # LICENSE